Itzpatron/PATRON-V1/README.md

 #### DEPLOY TO PANEL
 1. Fork the repo
-2. Pair the bot and paste cred in session folder
 2. Edit then Download your forked repo zip
 3. 🖥 Go to panel and upload your Sc.
+4. Delete the cred file from the session then start console
-4. Extract or move it to a directory (container).
+5. Extract or move it to a directory (container).
-5. ⌨ Use the following code to move into a container: "../"
+6. ⌨ Use the following code to move into a container: "../"
-6. Then go to the console and press Start.
+7. Then go to the console and press Start.

-Alt.
-Delete the cred file from the session then start console

 - Note: I recommend using starter + or higher for a fast bot